Privileges, Limits, and Requirements of a Private Pilot License

 You cannot have experienced a temporary loss of nervous function, of any variety, without a medically explainable condition.
 Said condition must also be acute, rather than chronic.
 Chronic conditions are likely to be disqualifying.

 Similarly, you cannot have experienced a loss of consciousness without having a medical explanation of its cause.
-Like conditions affecting other nervous functions, the loss of consciousness cannot be caused by a condition that is chronic or likely to reoccur.
+Like conditions affecting other nervous functions, the loss of consciousness cannot be caused by a condition that is chronic or likely to recur.

 There can be exceptions or additions here, at the discretion of the Federal Air Surgeon.
 But, in general, any nervous condition that might, even temporarily, impair your ability to safely pilot an aircraft would be disqualifying.